thanks-to-it/icons-for-plugins/readme.txt

 License: GNU General Public License v3.0
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Display icons for WordPress plugins
+Display icons for WordPress plugins on admin's plugins list page

 == Description ==

+**Icons for plugins** displays plugins icons on admin's plugins list page.

 Almost every WordPress plugin has it's own Icon / Banner.
 You may realize that when you are searching for plugins or when you at a plugin's page on wordpress.org.
 Icons can help you to understand what a plugin is about.